axblue/start-page/README.md

-# start-page
+# Material start page

-Start page for google chrome
+This is a basic chrome extension which provides a start page, replacing the stock new tab page.

 <img src="https://i.ibb.co/JdpYBJM/start-page.gif"/>